How can Stellar Blockchain simplify Cross-border Payments?

 One of the most significant advantages of Stellar comes from its seamless transactions across currencies.
 Like any payments system, Stellar allows one user to send currency to another.
 When looking to exchange USD for EUR, the stellar platform will find someone else looking to exchange EUR for USD and complete the transaction.
 Also, you can send and exchange money in a single transaction.
 It is called a path payment.
 It’s a powerful innovation for international payments; for example, an American company can pay an invoice in Mexico by spending dollar tokens while the vendor receives peso tokens.
 Neither side incurs exchange risk or delays.
 Both sides get only the currency they want.

 Understanding the benefits of stellar gives the insight to adopt it in executing cross-border payments.
-The following section will help you understand and explore how stellar is responsible for streamlining many transactions efficiently in cross-border payments.
+The following section will help you understand and explore how stellar is responsible for streamlining many transactions efficiently in cross-border payment.

 How can stellar help in streamlining cross-border payments?